In light of recent events, some bank customers may wonder how safe a checking account is in terms of stashing their cash.

 Can someone steal your checking account?

-Physical checks and debit cards can be stolen, yes.
-So keep them in a secure place and, if any are lost, contact your financial institution immediately.
-If you believe them to be stolen, also inform your local law enforcement.
-What’s more, hackers can use their digital smarts to obtain enough information to get into your account, so report any problems immediately.
+Physical checks and debit cards can be stolen, and your account could be hacked.
+So keep all personal data in a secure place and, if any items are lost, contact your financial institution immediately.
+If you believe your checks or debit card to be stolen, also inform your local law enforcement.

 Photo credit: iStock/akinbostanci